173.95 +0.38 (0.22%)

 |1y Target Est||N/A|

-Keith Bliss of Cuttone and Company joins Yahoo Finance's Seana Smith from the floor of the New York Stock Exchange to discuss what will be driving the markets for stocks, bonds and derivatives this week.
+Keith Bliss of Cuttone and Company joins Yahoo Finance's Seana Smith from the floor of the New York Stock Exchange to discuss the markets as earnings season kicks off in earnest.

 McDonald's Corp said on Tuesday it is responding to customers' No. 1 request by setting goals for switching to environmentally friendly packaging materials and offering recycling in all of its restaurants.
 "We have a responsibility to use our scale for good to make changes that will have a meaningful impact across the globe," said Francesca DeBiase, McDonald's chief supply chain and sustainability officer.
 The world's biggest restaurant chain will aim to get 100 percent of its packaging from renewable, recycled or certified sources by 2025, with a preference for Forest Stewardship Council certification, which ensures that products come from responsibly managed forests.

 For fiscal 2018, analysts expect Starbucks (SBUX) to post revenue of $24.57 billion, which represents growth of 9.8% from $22.39 billion in fiscal 2017.
 In the long run, Starbucks’s management expects its revenue growth to be in the high single digits, while its SSSG (same-store sales growth) is expected to be in the range of 3%–5%.
 Starbucks’s fiscal 2018 revenue growth is expected to be driven by the addition of new restaurants, positive SSSG, and growth in sales from the Channel Development segment.